awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 Use advanced options to configure the following:

 **rest\.action\.multi\.allow\_explicit\_index**
 Specifies whether explicit references to indices are allowed inside the body of HTTP requests\.
 Setting this property to false prevents users from bypassing access control for subresources\.
 By default, the value is true\.
-For more information, see [URL\-based access control](https://www.elastic.co/guide/en/elasticsearch/reference/current/url-access-control.html) and [Advanced Options and API Considerations](es-ac.md#es-ac-advanced)\.
+For more information, see [Advanced Options and API Considerations](es-ac.md#es-ac-advanced)\.

 **indices\.fielddata\.cache\.size**
 Specifies the percentage of Java heap space that is allocated to field data\.
 By default, this setting is unbounded\.